graphprotocol/indexer/README.md

                                                       [boolean] [default: false]
   --free-query-auth-token  Auth token that clients can use to query for free
                                                                          [array]
-  --use-vector             Whether to use Vector for query fees        [boolean] --client-signer-address  Address that signs query fee receipts from a known
+  --client-signer-address  Address that signs query fee receipts from a known
                            client                                       [string]
 ```